In the News

 In 2022, Sacramento mom Monica Padilla noticed her three-year-old daughter Vera wasn't acting like herself.
 She was sleeping often, had bruising and wasn't interested in eating.

 A press conference held today by Rep. Doris Matsui (D - Calif.
 07) sought to convey the threat being posed to the Affordable Connectivity Program (ACP).
+The program, which helps disadvantaged families gain access to the internet faces an uncertain future according to Matsui because of the Congressional Republican majority threats to kill funding.

 Advocates of the FCC’s affordable connectivity program and Secure and Trusted Communications Networks Reimbursement Program believe funding for both priorities remains available this year, despite Congress having omitted funding in the Further Consolidated Appropriations Act FY 2024 minibus spending package enacted last week (see 2403210067).
+Program backers acknowledge funding will be more difficult as the FY24 package was their best opportunity.